eflautt/ga-data-science/lessons/lesson-15/readme.md

 data['Sales'].resample('D', how='mean').autocorr(lag=1)
 ```

-As with correlation, as this number moves closer to 1 the data is more correlated.
+As with correlation between different variables, as this number moves closer to 1 the data is more correlated.

 **Check:** What does the autocorrelation values of Sales and Customers imply about our data.